ramit21/react-burger-app/README.md

 **Testing**

 ## Basic theory
 Planning a react app involves taking decisions on 3 fronts:

 1. Component Tree
 2. Application state
 3. Components (stateless) vs containers (statefull - class components using the state property or functional components with state hooks)

+Components are basically pieces of your application which when combined together form your browser view.

+**SPA:**

+Single page application has only one HTML page where the content is rendered on the client.
+Where as on multi-page application, we have multiple HTML pages and content is rendered on the server.

 **CSS Eject:**